Benedek4000/eng130_week4_project/db/db.md

 ###  The Structure of MongoDB database:

-- MongoDB physical daatbase contain several logical databases.
+- MongoDB physical database contain several logical databases.

 - Each database contain several collections.
 Collection is something like table in relational database.